nemo369/portfolio/src/projects/hitman/index.md

 ---
 title: "Ths 90's are back"
-subtitle: "This fun side project start as a joke during Covid-19 days.
+subtitle: "This fun side project started as a joke during Covid-19 days.
 I used Next JS for static and server side rendering.
 The API was built on top of Strapi using MongoDB and Node JS.
 I desigend, devleoped and maintain"
 project: "Hitamn"
 client: "Nemo"